Photo: John Brandauer /Flickr/CC by 2.0

 A cavity is defined as a chamber with an entrance that shelters the nest, eggs, and brood.

-Cavities can be natural, such as those excavated by woodpeckers, or artificial, such as nesting boxes.
+Cavities can be natural, such as those excavated by woodpeckers, formed by broken off branches of trees, or artificial, such as birdhouses, also known as nesting boxes.

 There are two types of cavity-nesting birds:

 - Primary Cavity Nesters are those that are capable of making their cavity.
 A typical example is woodpeckers and Flickers.
-Some birds, such as Titmice and Chickadees, can expand existing holes in soft or rotten wood.
+Some birds, such as Titmice and Chickadees can make their own cavities or expand existing holes in soft or rotten wood.

 - Secondary Cavity Nesters are those that are unable to make their cavities.
 They are secondary users of either natural cavities or those made by others.
-Bluebirds are secondary cavity nesters.
+Bluebirds, and most cacity nesting speceis, are secondary cavity nesters.

-When nesting in natural cavities, Bluebirds use cavities excavated by woodpecker 77% of the time.
+When nesting in natural cavities, Bluebirds use cavities excavated by woodpeckers 77% of the time.

-When it comes to artificial or natural cavities, Bluebirds have no particular preference.
-Field studies found that some pairs nested in a nesting box and switched to a natural cavity, and vice versa, in a single nesting season.
+When it comes to preference over artificial or natural cavities, Bluebirds have no particular preference.
+Field studies found that some pairs nested in a nest box and switched to a natural cavity, and vice versa, in a single nesting season.

 On very rare occasions, Bluebirds have nested outside a cavity.

-A literature review shows reports indicating that bluebirds have built a cup-shaped nest on the ground and thick branches.
+A literature review reveals that bluebirds, on rare occasions, have built a cup-shaped nest on a bank on the ground and in a fork formed by thick branches.

 Allaire (1976) reported a nest on the ground on surface-mined lands in Kentucky.
 Sprunt (1946a) reports a bluebird nest on an oak limb in Clemson, South Carolina, and another in the longleaf pine (Pinus palustris) forests of Alabama.

-A substantial percentage of Eastern Bluebirds nowadays nest in nesting boxes.
-Plenty of nesting sites available may be why there are no new records of bluebirds nesting outside cavities.
+A substantial percentage of Eastern Bluebirds nowadays nest in birdhouses.
+Plenty of nest boxes are available to nesting bluebirds explaining why there are not many records of bluebirds nesting outside cavities.

 Nowadays, there are more nesting sites available, but cavities of any type are always in demand.

-Bluebirds compete for nesting sites with other secondary cavity nesters such as Nuthatches, Great Crested Flycatchers, Swallows, European starlings, and House Sparrows.
+Bluebirds compete for nesting sites with other secondary cavity nesters such as chickadees, titmice, nuthatches, wrens, great crested flycatchers, tree swallows, European starlings, and House Sparrows.

 When do Bluebirds build their nests?